walterbender/Syllabi/music.md

 Csound has been used in both non-interactive score-driven contexts and a real-time contexts.
-Csound can run on a host of different platforms incuding all major operating systems as well as Android and iOS.
+Csound can run on a host of different platforms including all major operating systems as well as Android and iOS.

 (from http://csound.github.io)